 In the netherworld of fiction, you don’t have that luxury.
 You submit the end product, done, take it or leave it.
 And you get a lot of “leave it.”
-This concept weighs on me so heavily that by Week Three I hit a major standstill.
+This concept weighs on me so heavily that by Week 3 I hit a major standstill.
 As the days go on, the writing gets harder because I can’t stop worrying about what will happen when I’m done.
 Will anybody like it?
 Is this just a waste of time I could better spend making money in other ways?

 Baty answers these questions in his chapter about making it to the halfway point.
 He instructs me to start thinking about how to wrap this story up and give the characters some closure.
 Thinking about that end point, and how close I already am, gives me the will to move on.
-I want to resolve the messy issues I’d already created for my characters in the first half of the book and that pushes me through Week Three.
-I manage to make up for some of the slower days, so by the start of Week Four I’m just above the weekly target, with 38,000 words.
+I want to resolve the messy issues I’d already created for my characters in the first half of the book and that pushes me through Week 3.
+I manage to make up for some of the slower days, so by the start of Week 4 I’m just above the weekly target, with 38,000 words.

 I’m excited about the prospect of completing the final week.
 I make a little chart to track the remaining seven days, like a prisoner checking off the final moments before freedom.
 By month’s end, my word count is 50,010.
-And although I should rejoice, all of those inner publishing people whom I had silenced over the past four weeks were back.
+And although I should rejoice, all of those inner publishing people whom I had silenced over the past four weeks are back.
 And they’re angry.
 They want to know what comes next.
 Having a thick skin is part of being a writer, but at this stage I’m paralyzed, afraid to have anyone read the book.
 I print the unread manuscript and quickly put it into a filing cabinet, and I try not to think about it.

 All of the demands I’d put off for a month come flooding back.
-I conveniently take assignments that don’t cause panic attacks, and over the next few years I write two more nonfiction books, helping more people tidy up their lives and becoming a brand spokesperson.
+I conveniently take assignments that don’t cause panic attacks, and over the next few years I write two more nonfiction books, helping more people tidy up their lives, and become a brand spokesperson.
 At one point, I pack the manuscript and all of my other possessions and move to a new home in the suburbs, placing my monthlong adventure into the same drawer of the same filing cabinet in a different house.
 Deep in my soul, I know the novel has to come out of the drawer and into the world.
 But I need encouragement again.

 A few months after the move, I’m working with a client who hired me to catalog all of her short stories, article pitches and rejection letters.
 (Apparently her real editors were almost as mean as my inner editors.)
 When I tell my husband about this client, his mind goes to the same place as mine.
 He says simply, “You don’t want to look back at your life and regret leaving that book in a drawer.”